Worldwide Guide to Women in Leadership

 1364-70 Sovereign Princess of Achaia and Queen of Thessalonica (Greece)

 Daughter of Louis I de Bourbon and Marie d’Avesnes of Hainault, and succeeded the Baronesses Agnes and Guillermetta (Wilhelmina).
 First married to Guido de Lusignan, Prince von Galilaea (d.
 1346) and secondly to the son of Catherine II de Valois, Robert II. d'Anjou, Titular Emperor of Byzantine and Prince of Achaia (1333-64), whom she succeeded as Princess of Achaia.
 She sold the Baronies of Vostitza and Nivelet to Nerio Acciaiulo, Duke of Athens and Vicar-General in Corinth.
-Mother of one son, Hugo de Lusignan (ca. 1335- 1385/86) and two daughters, and lived (1315-87).
+Mother of one son, Hugo de Lusignan (circa 1335- 1385/86) and two daughters, and lived (1315-87).

 1359-1402 Countess Abbess Luitgard III zu Hammerstein of Gandersheim (Germany)